Sri Harikathe

 Sri Harikathe is a 2010 Indian Kannada language romantic thriller film directed by Dayal Padmanabhan.
 The film stars Sri Murali, Pooja Gandhi, Radhika Gandhi and Naveen Krishna in pivotal roles.
 The film is jointly produced by S. A. Chinne Gowda and M. N. Kumar.

 The film release co-coincided with another Sri Murali film Sihigali on 12 March 2010.

 Plot

-Hari (Sriimurali), a young businessman and Neha (Radhika Gandhi), a PhD student at the Singapore university love each other and get married.
-However, Neha insists that they start the family only after she submits and completes her thesis.
+Hari (Sriimurali), a young businessman and Prakruthi (Radhika Gandhi), a PhD student at the Singapore university love each other and get married.
+However, Prakruthi insists that they start the family only after she submits and completes her thesis.
 Hari agrees to the condition for about 6 months.
-Later again, Neha asks for 3 more months time until she gets prepared to start a family.
-This makes the couple clash and Neha leaves for an educational trip abroad.
-Meanwhile, Hari brings a celebrity model (Pooja) home and Neha finds them getting cosy after which the celebrity is seen murdered.
+Later again, Prakruthi asks for 3 more months time until she gets prepared to start a family.
+This makes the couple clash and Prakruthi leaves for an educational trip abroad.
+Meanwhile, Hari brings a celebrity model Pooja Krishnamurthy (Pooja) home and Prakruthi finds them getting cosy after which the celebrity is seen murdered.
 The rest of the plot deals with the "who-done-it" and the mystery around the celebrity's death.